Professor; Director, Knowledge Lab; Faculty Director, Masters Program in Computational Social Science; External Professor, Santa Fe Institute

 M.A.
 Stanford University, 1999

 Ph.D.
 Stanford University, 2004

 At Chicago, I am Director of Knowledge Lab, which has collaborative, granting and employment opportunities, as well as ongoing seminars.
-I also sponsor the Computational Social Science workshop (with John Brehm) and the Knowledge-Value workshop (with John Kelly) and co-organize the Rational Choice workshop (with Gary Becker, Richard Posner & Glen Weyl).
-I teach courses in the history of modern science, science studies, computational content analysis, and Internet and Society.
-Before Chicago, I received my doctorate in sociology from Stanford University, served as a research associate in the Negotiation, Organizations, and Markets group at Harvard Business School, started a private high school focused on project-based arts education, and completed a B. A. in Anthropology and Economics at Brigham Young University.
+I also founded and now direct on the Computational Social Science program at Chicago, and sponsor an associated Computational Social Science workshop.
+I teach courses in augmented intelligence, the history of modern science, science studies, computational content analysis, and Internet and Society.
+Before Chicago, I received my doctorate in sociology from Stanford University, served as a research associate in the Negotiation, Organizations, and Markets group at Harvard Business School, started a private high school focused on project-based arts education, and completed a B. A. in Anthropology at Brigham Young University.